Anaphylaxis is a life threatening allergic reaction. It can occur within minutes of exposure to a trigger substance.

 EpiPen and AnaPen contain the active ingredient adrenaline, also referred to as epinephrine.
-Adrenaline is a hormone that is naturally produced by the adrenal glands in the body in times of stress.
+Adrenaline is a hormone produced naturally by the adrenal glands in the body in times of stress.
 This prepares the body for extra energy exertion to allow the body to more readily handle life threatening situations.

 When someone has an anaphylactic reaction they may encounter the following symptoms: